MrRutledge/CS50local/README.md

 ### C
 Programming language git
-  Compiling has four stes in C or an programming languange, namely precompile, compile, assemblying and linking.
+  Compiling has four steps in C or an programming languange, namely precompile, compile, assemblying and linking.
   Step on
     - Pre-compiler